mircoporetti/blog/content/blog/opinions-retro/index.md

 In fact, adopting Scrum doesn’t guarantee that the values of the [Manifesto for Agile Software Development](https://agilemanifesto.org/) are embraced.
-For example, if a team uses the board as the framework prescribes, organizes work in Sprints with related ceremonies, but fails to communicate directly, overuses scheduled meetings, doesn’t interact with customers, prioritizes "tools over individuals," resists changes to predefined plans, or, most importantly, doesn’t deliver working software frequently (continuous delivery of valuable software), then the framework becomes just another tool disconnected from Agile’s original intent.
+For example, if a team uses the board as the framework prescribes, organizes work in Sprints with related ceremonies, but fails to communicate directly, overuses scheduled meetings, doesn’t interact with customers, prioritizes "processes and tools over individuals and interactions"
+(for example forcing a limited way of communication with a tool, or by discouraging team members from informal discussions or brainstorming unless they create detailed tickets first, or again by imposing a strict way of using the board itself without adapting to team inputs and feedbacks, etc...) resists changes to predefined plans, or, most importantly, doesn’t deliver working software frequently (continuous delivery of valuable software), then the framework becomes just another tool disconnected from Agile’s original intent.

 I mention Agile’s "original idea" deliberately, because the manifesto was created many years ago, and I recognize that the industry has evolved significantly since then, along with its organizational challenges.